 For your ease of reference we are shaing with you here CMHC’s summary of the legislation:

 The Act prohibits non-Canadians from purchasing residential property in Canada for 2 years.
 This act doesn’t affect Canadians and permanent residents.
-There may be exemptions for certain groups of people, types of residential property, and particular circumstances – these have not yet been established.
-(Once we’ve reviewed your feedback, we can establish the exemptions.)

 - restricts non-Canadians from avoiding the prohibition by using corporations or other entities to purchase residential property